Are you an adviser? Go to Unbiased Pro

 Tell your UK pension provider

 You must let your UK pension provider know that you are moving to Spain and want to transfer your pension to a QROPS.
-They will then send you everything you need to fill out.
+They will then send you all the necessary paperwork for you to complete.

 Complete and submit the transfer forms